Donotalo/playground-gv3vp9bj/statement.md

 wsl --install Debian
 ```

 Or, simply run `wsl` to start currently installed Linux on WSL.
+The Linux commands below assumes Debian is installed.

 WSL will eventually launch Linux terminal.
 Update the OS & install build tools: